zihengjackchen/zihengjackchen.com/content/about.md

 author = "Ziheng Chen"
 +++

-### First-year Master's student seeking an internship in software engineering and related fields for summer 2024.
+### MS student seeking an internship in software engineering for summer 2024

-I am a first-year master's student in Computer Engineering at the University of Illinois Urbana-Champaign.
-I am interested in software development, cloud computing, autonomous vehicles, machine learning, and computer vision.
+I am a first-year graduate student pursuing a Master's degree in Computer Engineering at the University of Illinois Urbana-Champaign (UIUC).
 I like trying out new things, from restaurants to technology.
-I like taking apart electronics and gadgets: car head units, PCs, laptops, smartphones, keyboards, mice, you name it.
+I have a passion for disassembling and reassembling various electronic devices and gadgets, including car head units, personal computers, laptops, smartphones, keyboards, and mice.
 I can put them back together most of the time.
-When driving, I enjoy listening to health-related podcasts or exploring new music.
+When driving, I enjoy listening to podcasts that focus on health-related topics and exploring novel music selections.

-**Academic Interests**: Autonomous Vehicles, Machine Learning, Cloud Computing (soon)
+I am affiliated with the DEPEND Group at UIUC and actively engaged in research.

+### Academic Interests
+autonomous vehicles, machine learning, cloud computing, and computer vision.